Aman-0001990/E-Commerce/README.md

 ##  Milestone 21: Address Form Functionality
 Created an address form capturing user details (country, city, zip code, etc.).
 Integrated navigation from the profile page to the address form.cd

+##  Milestone 22: Address Storage Functionality
+Developed a backend API endpoint to store user addresses.
+Integrated the address form with the backend.